 Recommendation 13: IEEE 802 encourages 3GPP RAN1 to make category 4 LBT the mandatory method of LBT selected for the Technical Specification.

-Recommendation 14: IEEE 802 proposes expanded collaboration with 3GPP and other industry stakeholders, by working with 3GPP RAN to plan a one day workshop in Hawaii collocated with the 13-17 July 2015 IEEE 802 Plenary session.
+Recommendation 14: IEEE 802 proposes expanded collaboration with 3GPP and other industry stakeholders, including working with 3GPP RAN to plan a one day workshop in Hawaii during the 13-17 July 2015 IEEE 802 Plenary Session, as further detailed below.

 Recommendation 15: IEEE 802 encourages 3GPP RAN1 to continue simulations during the Work Item to investigate and validate design decisions before adopting them into the Technical Specification.